Text Encoding Initiative: TEI guidelines

-etc.); each is grounded in one or more academic disciplines and examples are given.
+etc. Each is grounded in one or more academic disciplines and examples are given.

 Technical details

 The standard is split into two parts, a discursive textual description with extended examples and discussion and set of tag-by-tag definitions.
-Schemata in most of the modern formats (DTD, RELAX NG and W3C Schema) are generated automatically from the tag-by-tag definitions.
+Schemata in most of the modern formats (DTD, RELAX NG and XML Schema (W3C)) are generated automatically from the tag-by-tag definitions.
 A number of tools support the production of the guidelines and the application of the guidelines to specific projects.

 A number of special tags are used to circumvent restrictions imposed by the underlying Unicode; glyph to allow representation of characters that do not qualify for Unicode inclusion and choice to allow overcome the required strict linearity.

 Most users of the format do not use the complete range of tags, but produce a customisation using a project-specific subset of the tags and attributes defined by the Guidelines.
 The TEI defines a sophisticated customization mechanism known as ODD for this purpose.
 In addition to documenting and describing each TEI tag, an ODD specification specifies its content model and other usage constraints, which may be expressed using schematron.